Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 • Disable Attribute Assignment: Disabled

 • Default Value: Paste the webhook JSON payload, from the opening curly brace to the closing one, from the Automation’s log file (see Part 1, Step 4).
-This will be used for testing our workspace.
+This will be used to test our workspace.

 image.png